 YMCA of Ithaca and Tompkins County

-The YMCA of Ithaca & Tompkins County operates within three core focus areas: Youth Development, Healthy Living, and Social Responsibility, all aimed at fostering a stronger, healthier, and more inclusive community.
-In the realm of Youth Development, they recognize the community need and importance of providing essential life skills to children and ensuring their holistic development.
-In the domain of Healthy Living, the YMCA prioritizes the wellbeing of all community members, including older adults.
+The YMCA of Ithaca & Tompkins County operates within three core focus areas: Youth Development, Healthy Living, and Social Responsibility.
+These areas aim to foster a stronger, healthier, and more inclusive community.
+In the realm of Youth Development, they recognize the community’s needs and the importance of providing essential life skills to children and ensuring their holistic development.
+In the domain of Healthy Living, the YMCA prioritizes the well-being of all community members, including older adults.
 In the area of Social Responsibility, they strive to ensure equitable access to YMCA services and programs.